zigbeer/zigbee-shepherd/README.md

 *************************************************
 <a name="API_functional"></a>
 ### .functional(cId, cmd, zclData[, cfg], callback)
-Send functional command to this endpoint.
-The response will be passed through the callback.
+Send ZCL functional command to this endpoint.
+The response will be passed to the second argument of the callback.

 **Arguments:**